-The combined revenue of Save the Children International and Save the Children members amounted to more than US$2.2 billion.
+The combined revenue of Save the Children International and Save the Children members amounted to $2.5 billion USD.

 We recognise the importance of being transparent and accountable in all aspects of our work.
 The salaries of our Executive Team and a breakdown of staff costs for Save the Children International are reported in our Trustees' Report.
 Through our Global Accountability Report we help our supporters understand what mechanisms we have in place to ensure we use our resources efficiently to achieve measurable results.